 Avoiding Important Discussions

 No one likes to talk about difficult subjects like how to handle money, what to do if you can’t have children, or how to prepare for a death in the family.
-Now that you’re married, however, you have no choice but to discuss these matters.
+Now that you’re married, however, you have no choice but to face these matters.
 Be an adult and discuss it all with your spouse.
-Again, seek counseling if the subject or situation requires it.
+Again, don't be afraid to seek counseling if the subject or situation requires it.

 Acting Like You Are Still Single

 Hanging out with your friends all night and going to clubs was all right when you were a single person with no one waiting for you at home.
 Now you’ll need to negotiate how much time to spend with friends and how to maintain your former friendships while balancing that with your marriage.
 This will come into play more if you have children together, but it's always good to start habits early.